mixren/evo-scala-bootcamp-exoplanet-market/README.md

 - Have a route, which reads DB and returns exoplanets as JSON
 - Authentication is enabled using JWT stateless method.
 - DB migrations is added
+- Case classes have String/Json validation
+- Exoplanets can be reserved with timeout by an authenticated user
+- Exoplanets can be purchased by an authenticated user
+- Purchased exoplanets can be shown

 ### To do:
-1) Begin with the app backbone - exoplanets purchases I will need an AuthRoute for purchase requisition that would include: card(name, number, expiry, cvc), exoplanet official name, exoplanet new name.
-2) Card values validator
+1) Write tests!!!!
-3) Maybe add some generous offer - pay 2 for 3 names.
+2)Maybe add some generous offer - pay 2 for 3 names.
 Then Ill need to store this info somewhere.
 Might be unfair when all planets taken.
 99) Fetch exoplanets .csv from http://exoplanet.eu/catalog/csv via routes